johnrnelson/innovate-eugene-api/README.md

 ## TODO
 This is quick running to do list of items that should be moved to the github issues list.
+However it would seem as only the people actually using the code are the ones doing the todo list. :-)

 - [x] Update Issues!
 - [%] Document API
 - [?]
 Build SQL tables
 - [%] Sync Airtable data
+- [$] External Documentation
+- [%] Self discovery
+- [?]
+Self documenting documentation

 # Testing the API